 In terms of live deals, we do still have 12-D for SALT open for investment, and they’re looking for $2.4 million there.
 And we also auctioned the latest offering for Zinobe this past week which should be launched and available for investment very soon.

-And finally on the new deals front, we’re very excited to release two new originator partnership announcements very soon with auctions taking place as soon as next week.
-We hope investors find these brand new offerings and originators compelling and, as with everything we do we welcome any and all feedback once they go live very soon.
+And finally on the new deals front, we’re very excited to release two new borrower partnership announcements very soon with auctions taking place as soon as next week.
+We hope investors find these brand new offerings and borrowers compelling and, as with everything we do we welcome any and all feedback once they go live very soon.

 And lastly, we also just wanted to quickly thank everyone who was able to attend our Q2 investor webinar yesterday.
 We had a fantastic turnout with a great Q&A session, and we appreciate everyone’s questions and interest in everything that we do.
 If you missed it, you know, don’t worry.
 There was a full recording of it, which can be accessed in our Insight section directly off of our homepage.